POSYDON-code/POSYDON/docs/_source/components-overview/post_processing/psygrid.rst

   - a final profile of star 1
   - a final profile of star 2

-- the fields in each of the histories/profiles of the last run
+- which histories/profile fields are included in the last run
-- the fields of the initial and final values
+- which initial and final value are stored in the grid
-- information on the configuration
+- information about the grid configuration
 - a shorthand list of the MESA directories (the locations of the data the runs where extracted from)